diffbot/diffbot-clojure-client/README.md

     (:require [diffbot.core :refer [article frontpage product image]]))
 ```

-All function calls require a Diffbot API token (sign up [here](http://www.diffbot.com/pricing) to get one) and the url you want to parse.
+All function calls require a Diffbot API token ([sign up](http://www.diffbot.com/pricing) to get one) and the url you want to parse.
 The Diffbot responses are parsed and returned as Clojure maps.

 An example article response, pretty printed for readability: